jscarton/code-search-api/public/documentation.md

-FORMAT: 1A

 # CodeSearch

 # Search [/jscarton/code/search]

 ## Performs a Search [GET /jscarton/code/search/{q}/{page/{per_page}}]
 Get a JSON representation of all the hits of an user-defined search performed by the webservice in every available API (i.e. github, bitbucket..).

 You could include the main search parameters (q, page and per_page) both in the url or as query string parameters.
-In example:
-The following queries to the API are valid:
+In example:The following queries to the API are all valid

-/jscarton/code/search/hello+world (search files containing "hello world" in every available service, will return the first 25 results by default sorted by score in order desc)
+* /jscarton/code/search/hello+world (search files containing "hello world" in every available service, will return the first 25 results by default sorted by score in order desc)

-/jscarton/code/search/hello+world/2 (the same as above but will return the results of page 2) /jscarton/code/search/hello+world/2/10 (this one will return the page 2 of the search results but only 10 hits per page) /jscarton/code/search/hello+world?page=2&per_page=10 (the same as above) /jscarton/code/search/?q=hello+world&page=2&per_page=10 (the same as above)
+* /jscarton/code/search/hello+world/2 (the same as above but will return the results of page 2)

+* /jscarton/code/search/hello+world/2/10 (this one will return the page 2 of the search results but only 10 hits per page)

+* /jscarton/code/search/hello+world?page=2&per_page=10 (the same as above)

+* /jscarton/code/search/?q=hello+world&page=2&per_page=10 (the same as above)

 + Parameters
     + q: (string, required) - This is the main parameter to perform a search and the only one required.
 You could write your query right as part of the URL (/jscarton/code/search/hello+world) or as a query string parameter (/jscarton/code/search/?q=hello+world)